TECHNICAL I ELECTRIC MOTOR CONTROLS

 • NO - Normally open

-Overload is a condition in which current flowing in a circuit exceeds the amount required, leading to overheating of the electric motor windings which result in burning of the electric motor.
-Some overloads may not cause tripping of circuit breakers, so there is a need of an overload relay.
+Overload is a condition in which the current flowing in a circuit exceeds the amount required, leading to overheating of the electric motor windings which results in the burning of the electric motor.
+Overloads usually do not cause tripping of circuit breakers, therefore there is a need of an overload relay.

 On a star-delta starter, assuming the circuit breakers are in the ON position, when the start button is pressed, current is allowed to flow through the main contactor and star contactor coils.

-When current flows through the coils, the power contacts of the contactors are pulled to close and power reach the electric motor and the motor begins to run in star.
+When current flows through the two coils, the power contacts of the main and star contactors are pulled to the closed position and power reaches the electric motor and the motor begins to run in star configuration.

 After a preset time has reached, the timer opens the star contact and closes the delta contact.

-This stops current from flowing through the coil of star contactor and enables current to flow through the delta contactor coil, thus opening the power contacts of star contactor and closing the power contacts of the delta contactor and the electric motor is switched to delta.
+This stops current from flowing through the star contactor coil and enables current to flow through the delta contactor coil, thus opening the star contactor power contacts and closing the delta contactor power contacts and the electric motor is switched to delta.

 The main contactor contact labeled "hold in" that is in parallel with the start button serves as a hold-in contact.
-This contact is a normally open contact, it is put in close position when main contactor coil is energized.
+This contact is a normally open contact; it is put in the closed position when the main contactor coil is energized.

-Since the start button is a normally open contact, soon after pressing it, it retains to its normal open position, current will then continue to flow to the energized contactor coils through the hold in contact.
+Since the start button is a normally open contact, soon after pressing it, it returns to its normally open position, current will then continue to flow to the energized contactor coils through the hold-in contact.

-Why Large Electric Motors are Connected to a Star-Delta Starter
+Why Large Electric Motors are Connected to Star-Delta Starter?

 Let's look at star and delta configurations.
-A star configuration has higher resistance than a delta configuration.
+A star configuration has higher impedance than a delta configuration.

 When an electric motor is running, a back electromotive force (e.m.f) is produced in its windings, opposing current flow.